saucynandhu/your-life-in-numbers/README.md

 Life is a journey, and sometimes it's nice to visualize it in numbers!
 This app tracks various aspects of your life through interactive, real-time counters.
 From the number of days you've been alive to the hours spent on hobbies, **Your Life in Numbers** helps you put your existence into perspective (in a fun way)!

-## 🚀 Features

-- **Live Counters:**
-  Track your age in days, the number of hours you've spent sleeping, or the number of cups of coffee you've had in your lifetime.

-- **Milestones:**
-  Highlight key milestones like “days since your birthday” or “time spent working on a project” with animated progress bars.

-- **Customizable Cards:**
-  Add your own unique life stats to track.
-From how many books you've read to the time spent on specific hobbies — the possibilities are endless!

 ## 🛠 How to Contribute